-State of our City report
+State of Our City Report

-From the term of councils starting in September 2024, a State of our City Report will be required to be presented to the second meeting of the newly elected council for noting.
-The report will cover the fouryear term of the previous council and will objectively track the council's progress against the community strategic plan.
+From the term of councils starting in September 2024, a State of Our City Report is required to be presented to the second meeting of the newly elected council for noting.
+The report covers the four-year term of the previous council and objectively tracks the council's progress against the community strategic plan.
 The report should provide information that sets the scene for the new council and may include achievements to date and highlight future work to be undertaken.
 The report should assist the new council to undertake a review of the community strategic plan, which is an essential component of integrated planning and reporting cycle.